Aerial drone view of the coastal village of Erbalunga, Corsica, nestled against green mountains.

 Calvi is where history meets paradise.
 With a massive citadel overlooking turquoise waters, it’s one of the top coastal cities in Corsica.
 We strolled around the city center, stopped on its sandy beach, and soaked in the old-world charm.
 If you’re looking for where Corsica is located at its best, this is it.

 The harbor is filled with yachts and lined with eateries, while the citadel offers incredible views and a sense of Corsica’s layered past.
-Calvi also has a vibrant cultural scene and makes for a great base to explore the northwest part of the island.
+Calvi also has a vibrant cultural scene and makes a great base for exploring the northwest of the island.

 Tip: We never travel without our DJI Mini 3 PRO drone anymore — it’s totally worth having to capture places from a whole new perspective.